Meta-Referential Games to Learn Compositional Learning Behaviours: Conclusion

 \section{Conclusion}

 In order to build artificial agents able to collaborate with human beings, we have proposed a novel benchmark to investigate artificial agents abilities at learning CLBs.
-Our proposed benchmark casts the problem of learning CLBs as a meta-reinforcement learning problem, using our proposed extension to referential games, entitled Meta-Referential Games, containing at its core an instantiation of the BP.
-This instantiation of the BP and the meta-learning formulation of referential games is made possible by a novel representation scheme, entitled the Symbolic Continuous Stimulus (SCS) representation, which is inspired from the vectors sampled in the latent space of VAE-like unsupervised learning approaches.
+Our proposed benchmark casts the problem of learning CLBs as a meta-reinforcement learning problem, using our proposed extension to RGs, entitled Meta-Referential Games, containing at its core an instantiation of the BP.
+It is made possible by a novel representation scheme, entitled the Symbolic Continuous Stimulus (SCS) representation, which is inspired from the vectors sampled in the latent space of VAE-like unsupervised learning approaches.

 Previous literature identified richness of the stimuli as an important condition for agents to exhibit systematicity like the one required when it comes to CLBs.
-We attempted to provide a synthesis of the different richness of the stimulus condition that has been previously formulated, and made the parameters to this synthesis definition available in our proposed benchmark.
+We provide a synthesis of the different RSCs that has been previously formulated, and made the parameters to this synthesis definition available in our proposed benchmark.

-Finally, we provided baseline results on the single-agent tasks of learning CLBs in the context of our proposed benchmark, testing the receptivity aspects of the symbolic behaviours exhibited by state-of-the-art RL agents.

-Our results show that our proposed benchmark is currently out of reach for those agents.
+Finally, we provided baseline results for both the multi-agent tasks and the single-agent listener-focused tasks of learning CLBs in the context of our proposed benchmark.
+We provided an analysis of the behaviours in the multi-agent context highlighting the complexity for the speaker agent to invent a linguistically compositional language.
+When the language is already compositional to some extent, then we found that the listener is able to acquire it and coordinate with the speaker towards performing sub-optimally, in some of the simplest settings possible.
+Thus, overall, our results show that our proposed benchmark is currently out of reach for those agents.
 Thus, we hope it will spur the research community towards developing more capable artificial agents.